demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Clear_User_Sessions_README.md

 This playbook is one of the sub-playbooks in the containment plan.
-This playbook handles the clearing of users' sessions as a crucial step in the containment action. (currently, the playbook supports only Okta)
+This playbook handles the clearing of users' sessions as a crucial step in the containment action.
+(Currently, the playbook supports only Okta.)

 ## Dependencies